 In this paper, we formalize and extend the joint movement extension proposed by Feldmann et al.~\cite{DBLP:journals/jcb/FeldmannPSD22}.
 In the following, we provide a proof of concept.
-For that, we focus on two fundamental problems of MRSs: shape formation and locomotion.
+For that, we focus on two fundamental problems of MRSs: reconfiguration and locomotion.
 We study these problems from a centralized view to explore the limits of the extension.

-In the \emph{shape formation} problem, an MRS has to reconfigure its structure into a given shape.
+In the \emph{reconfiguration} problem, an MRS has to reconfigure its initial structure into a given target structure.
 For that, we define meta-modules of rhombical and hexagonal shape.
 We show that these meta-modules are able to perform various movement primitives of other MRSs, e.g., crystalline atoms, and rectangular/hexagonal metamorphic robots.
-This allows us to simulate the shape formation algorithms of those models.
+This allows us to simulate the reconfiguration algorithms of those models.

 In the \emph{locomotion} problem, an MRS has to move along an even surface as fast as possible.
 We might also ask the MRS to transport an object along the way.
 We present three amoebot structures that are able to move by rolling, crawling, and walking, respectively.
 We analyze their velocities and compare them to other structures of similar models.